lawrenceong001/PactTest/readme.md

 #### Use a Pact Broker

 Another option would be to store these pacts using a Pact broker.
-[PactFlow](https://pactflow.io) is a cloud-based services which provides this service.
+[PactFlow](https://pactflow.io) is a cloud-based service which offers this functionality.

 A local copy of the pact broker can also be instantiated.
 It requires a Postgres database for storage.
 The documentation [here](https://docs.pact.io/pact_broker/docker_images/pactfoundation/) provides ample information and guidance.
 A Docker compose file is also provided [here](https://github.com/pact-foundation/pact-broker-docker/blob/master/docker-compose.yml) to include a Postgres instance for experimental use.

 Once a Pact broker has been enabled, the pact file can then be pushed into its repository.

 ### Generate the specifications based on expectations

+There are a number of options to generate the specifications.
+As this solution is focused primarily on OpenApi (or Swagger), cloud services such as [Swagger Hub](https://swagger.io/tools/swaggerhub/) provide an integrated experience to managing the lifecycle of this document.

+A local-based approach would be to use the [OpenAPI extension](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) for [VS Code](https://code.visualstudio.com/) or [VS Codium](https://vscodium.com/).

+another approach could be the use of the Swagger Editor, which is available either on the [cloud](https://github.com/swagger-api/swagger-editor) or [locally](https://github.com/swagger-api/swagger-editor) with a choice of NodeJs or Docker.

+The resulting file can be in either Yaml or Json formats.
+A generated file is included in this solution, under ``./OpenApi``

 ### Initiate a mock server based on the specifications